 The trust instrument might read, “John Doe, Trustee of the Jane Doe Living Trust UAD 02/17/2018.”
 This tells a financial institution or other entity four things:

 - The trust was formed by an instrument dated February 17, 2018.

 It means just the opposite when the term “U/D/T” or “UDT” appears in a trust instrument.
 UDT stands for “under declaration of trust," and this indicates that the grantor and the trustee are the same people.
 The grantor maintains control over the assets he has placed into the trust, and he can only do this if the trust is revocable.

 A testamentary trust is something else entirely.
 It's created after the grantor has died, not during his lifetime.
 The grantor can change or revoke a testamentary trust at any point by simply changing his will, but the trust doesn't go into effect until his death, at which point he can no longer revoke or amend it.
 The grantor and the trustee must be two separate individuals because the grantor is deceased by the time the trust is formed.

 The terms and beneficiaries of a testamentary trust are based on instructions contained in the decedent's will, so a testamentary trust always carries a UAD designation.

-This type of trust is typically created by the executor of the decedent's estate.
-The trust instrument should cite the name of the deceased grantor, the name of her nominated trustee, and state in which it was created under the terms of the decedent's will.
+This type of trust is typically created by the executor of the decedent's estate according to the wishes of the decedent as contained in her will.
+The trust instrument should cite the name of the deceased grantor, the name of her nominated trustee, and the state in which it was created under the terms of the decedent's will.
 It should state that the grantor is now deceased.